 - Shown Their Work: The creators are very clearly well-versed in L. Frank Baum's work, and there are a lot or references to fairly obscure details that only someone who really knew their Oz canon would get.

 - The name Lurline is used as an exclamation quite often, referring the fairy queen who first enchanted the Land of Oz.
+In the third season Ozma tells this universe's version of that tale.

 - Dorothy states that she comes from "Butterfield, Kansas."
 In the book The Road to Oz, Butterfield is the town closest to Uncle Henry's farm.